 This Guideline provides measures to mitigate cyber threats on assets and systems specific to the IALA domain and their properties.
 It is aimed at existing technology which may include legacy systems.

-Technology that has not yet been developed or approved for use is not within the scope of this Guideline.
+Technology that has not yet been (fully) developed or approved for use is not within the scope of this Guideline.
 Authors of guidance for new technologies are encouraged to include cyber resilience and mitigating measures against cyber risks in both the new technology itself and the respective documentation.

 When updating existing documentation, authors are also encouraged to consider the inclusion of guidance on cyber security.